 The other potential safety hazard a furnace poses is a fire.
 Although this is another rare situation, it’s possible with a gas, oil, or electric furnace.

 If your furnace is visibly smoking or you can smell smoke in your home that can’t be attributed to anything else, there are a few potential causes.
 A common reason is that the burner is malfunctioning.
 The burner ignites the gas or oil that powers the furnace.
 A dirty, clogged, or grimy burner can produce smoke.
 The blower fan could also overheat and generate smoke.
+For more potential hazards to watch out for, review 4 things that can go wrong with gas furnaces to stay ahead of any dangerous situations.

 Many HVAC contractors list 24/7 service on their website.
 However, sometimes all that means is that someone answers the phone after hours.
 We offer true 24/7 services which mean if needed, we’ll go to your home outside of regular business hours to take care of any furnace emergency you’re experiencing.